achuthhadnoor/javascript/README.md

    let upper = str.toUpperCase(); // "HELLO"
    let lower = str.toLowerCase(); // "hello"
    ```
-Certainly, let's explore a few more interview questions related to strings in JavaScript:

 ### 9. **Explain the difference between string `slice` and `substring`.**
    - Both methods extract a portion of a string.